-All matters affecting regular attendance—absence, coming late, or leaving early—must be communicated in writing to the program office (not the instructor) by the parent/guardian (not the student).
+All matters affecting regular attendance—absence, coming late, or leaving early—must be communicated in writing to the ATDP Main Office (not the instructor) by the parent/guardian (not the student).
 If there are special circumstances that will affect a student’s ability to attend every class, please contact the program office in writing before applying.
-Barring exceptional circumstances, students who anticipate missing classes will not be allowed to attend the program.
-Anticipated absences not addressed prior to the refund deadline will not be accommodated.
+Barring exceptional circumstances, students who anticipate missing too much class time will not be allowed to attend the program.
+Anticipated absences not addressed prior to the full refund deadline (see each program's calendar) will not be considered for an exception.
 A student’s attendance record will be taken into account in admission decisions in subsequent years.

 For direct communication, ATDP attempts to contact families first by email, then by phone, then by post mail if necessary.
 ATDP collects student email addresses for the sole purposes of (1) notifying parents and students of their application status, (2) sending program news and announcements, (3) providing them to instructors to facilitate communications regarding coursework during the summer program, (4) requesting feedback about the student’s experiences involving the program, and (5) informing students of research participation opportunities.
 Students are not required to provide an email address; ATDP will instead use the parent’s email address for messages intended for the student.

 The University of California, in compliance with Title VI of the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972, Section 504 of the Rehabilitation Act of 1973, and the Age Discrimination Act of 1975, does not discriminate on the basis of race, color, national origin, sex, handicap, or age in any of its policies, procedures, or practices; nor does the University discriminate on the basis of sexual orientation.
 This nondiscrimination policy covers admission and access to, and treatment and employment in, University programs and activities, including but not limited to, academic admissions, financial aid, educational services, and student employment.